-  For the 2017-18 academic year (Fall and Spring Semesters), our doctoral assistants were paid $10,834.
-Our master's assistants were paid $7,275.
+For the 2019-20 academic year (Fall and Spring Semesters), our doctoral assistants are paid $11,200.
+Our master's assistants are paid $9,000.
 The pay for master's students in other campus offices can vary.

 We are proud to offer additional benefits for previous McNair Scholars.
-The Graduate School has funds to support about 10 graduate assistant positions for these students.
+The Graduate School has funds to support 8 graduate assistant positions for units hiring these students.
 The award is for one year and can be renewed for one additional year.
+McNair students should inquire with the hiring unit if there is an assistantship position available for them.
+If the hiring unit wishes to employ the student in an assistantship, they will make the request to the Graduate School for stipend and tuition support.
 McNair Scholars can also receive an application fee waiver by providing certification from their local McNair program director.
 Please mention your McNair Scholar status in your application.
+Responsibilities and Expectations

 First-year doctoral students are required to take an assistantship, but an exception can be made for one student if necessary.
 (Only one entering student per year will be allowed this option.)